 Sequence of Courses and Course Descriptions

-This is a new program (Fall 2019) and is still in development.
-The first two courses are listed below.
-The full sequence of courses will provide 18 graduate-level credits.
+This is a new program (started Fall 2019) and is still in development.
+The first five courses are listed below.
+The full sequence of 6 courses will provide 18 graduate-level credits.
 The courses are designed to meet all of the required competencies for Work-Based Learning licensed educator endorsements in Vermont.
-Not all students need to take all of these courses, See Endorsement Guidance above.
+Not all students need to take all of these courses.
+See Endorsement Guidance above.
 The 6th course will be ready by Fall of 2022.

 Providing Effective Work-Based Learning Opportunities for Students, Schools and Businesses

 3 credits = 45 contact hours

 Course Description: In order to develop legal, safe, and effective work-based learning programs and experiences, school personnel must understand labor and safety laws and practices, sales and marketing, career development strategies, and effective systems for organizing, monitoring and evaluating student learning opportunities with businesses and community partners.